rcosta-git/braintrade/docs/motor_imagery_detailed_plan_v3.md

-# Detailed Plan: Motor Imagery (Left vs. Right) - v3.1 (OSC/MNE Focus)
+# Detailed Plan: Motor Imagery (Left vs. Right) - v3.3 (OSC/MNE Focus - Dual Model, Proba Vis)

 **Based on:** `docs/motor_imagery_mne_plan.md` (v2.1)

-**Goal:** Attempt to train a classifier to distinguish imagined left vs. right hand movement using EEG data, leveraging **MNE-Python for offline analysis/training** and **OSC/Muse Direct for data acquisition** in both training and real-time classification.
+**Goal:** Attempt to train classifiers to distinguish imagined left vs. right hand movement using EEG data, leveraging **MNE-Python for offline analysis/training** and **OSC/Muse Direct for data acquisition**.
+This version trains and evaluates **both Band Power and CSP** feature-based models from the same session data.
+The real-time classifier uses probability estimates for visualization.

 **Disclaimer:** Reliably detecting motor imagery with consumer EEG like Muse S is challenging.
 Success is not guaranteed.